Queen's Park F.C.: Constitutional change

+Promotions and relegations

 Having won promotion, the Spiders only lasted one season in the Second Division.
 A good start was made but after the New Year results became increasingly hard to come by and Queen's were relegated on the last day on goal difference.
 The following season featured a new and largely inexperienced team and Queen's did not win a match until November.
 There was a period of revival for the team and some great results were achieved, but the poor start meant that Queen's finished bottom of the Third Division, and thus, bottom of Scottish football, for the first time in their history.
 The start to the following season was unspectacular but the team managed to get to the semi-finals of the Challenge Cup before losing 4–3 to Brechin City at Hampden.
 Months before, McCormack had been made part-time by Queen's.
 When Morton made an approach for his services in November 2002, he left to take the full-time position.

-Kenny Brannigan

 After a lengthy wait, former player Kenny Brannigan was announced as the new manager of Queen's Park in January 2003.
 His short term at the club was unsuccessful and only a couple of memorable results were achieved, notably a 2–1 win over Inverness Caledonian Thistle in the League Cup.
 A reasonable start to season 2004–05 came to a halt when Brannigan physically confronted a player and a supporter during a match against Elgin City.
 Queen's lost the match 1–0 and Brannigan lost his job.